-As a proud dog owner ourselves, we know how important it is to share many of our special moments with our four-legged pals.
+As a proud dog owner ourselves, we know how important it is to share many of our special moments with our four-legged pals, which is why we’ve decided to provide our top tips for camping with dogs.
 From our experience, most dogs are just as excited as us humans to be able to bond with nature in the great outdoors.

 Even so, you’ll want to take some precautions and plan out your trip accordingly so that you can have a stress-free time camping with your dogs.
 Through years of experience and some additional research, we’ve put together a guide to taking your dog camping, complete with tips and things to watch out for.